nveshaan/ros_docker/README.md

 ```bash
 udbipd attach --wsl --busid <busid>
 ```
 Again, you can verify using the first command.
 You should see it as `attached`.
+Be aware that you won't be able to use your device on Windows while it is in the `attached` state.

 4. In the container, you can check the devices which are connected using this command:
 ```bash